Gaurav-Sindhi/flask-docker-app/Readme.md

 This project demonstrates how to containerize a Flask application using Docker and deploy it on AWS ECS (Elastic Container Service) with Amazon ECR (Elastic Container Registry).

-The application is packaged into a Docker container, pushed to ECR, and deployed using ECS Fargate behind an Application Load Balancer (ALB).
+The Flask application is packaged into a Docker container, pushed to Amazon ECR, and deployed using ECS Fargate behind an Application Load Balancer (ALB).

 ---